DLR-SC/ESID/frontend/docs/Technologies-and-Guidelines.md

 The project makes use of some core technologies and libraries.
 You should always prefer their features over other libraries.
 Also try to learn and keep up with their best practices and guidelines.

-- **TypeScript**: Type safety and increasing productivity.
+- **[TypeScript](https://www.typescriptlang.org/)**: Type safety and increasing productivity.
-- **React**: Efficient and robust user interface management.
+- **[React](https://react.dev/)**: Efficient and robust user interface management.
-- **Redux**: Efficient and robust state management.
+- **[Redux](https://redux.js.org/)**: Efficient and robust state management.
-- **Material UI**: Good looking user interface design and responsive layout.
+- **[Material UI](https://mui.com/material-ui/)**: Good looking user interface design and responsive layout.

 ## Guidelines

+> [!TIP]
-In general developers should follow the best practices of the libraries they use.
+> In general developers should follow the best practices of the libraries they use.

 ### TypeScript

 - Try to write all code in TypeScript.
 Only resort to JavaScript if it is absolutely necessary.
 - Avoid the use `any`.
 If there is no type information available, create an interface that describes the type.
+- Use the [linter](/frontend/README.md#linting-code) to follow common best prectices.

 ### React

 - Make small individual components that fulfill as small of a role as possible.
 - Strongly prefer React-Hooks over class components.

 ### Redux

 Application state management is done using [Redux](https://redux.js.org/).
 We use the [Redux Toolkit](https://redux-toolkit.js.org/) to easier work with the framework.
 [React Redux](https://react-redux.js.org/) provides the interface between React and Redux.

+> [!IMPORTANT]
-While it is possible to manage all state with Redux, it should be preferred to use React's `props` functionality to manage local component state.
-Redux should only be used, when the state affects large portions of the application that would be difficult to handle with React's `props` alone.
+> While it is possible to manage all state with Redux, it should be preferred to use React's `props` functionality to manage local component state.
+> Redux should only be used, when the state affects large portions of the application that would be difficult to handle with React's `props` alone.

 ### Design and Layout